HVFrancis/CS480S18Roster/README.md

 2. Fork [this repository](https://github.com/HVFrancis/CS480S18Roster).
 3. In your forked copy, add your information to rollcall.md.
 4. Issue a pull request back to [this repository](https://github.com/HVFrancis/CS480S18Roster).
-5. Enjoy a hot beverage of your choice!
+5. Enjoy a hot (or cold) beverage of your choice!